UstinovaUliana/ProductsApp/README.md

 ## Technology stack

-Kotlin, Jetpack Compose, Kotlin Coroutines, Retrofit + okHttp, Hilt, Room.
+Kotlin, Android View, RxJava, Retrofit + okHttp, Glide, Hilt, Paging

 ## Setup for Developers
 1. Make sure you have downloaded the latest version of [Android Studio](https://developer.android.com/sdk/index.html).
 It works on Linux, Windows and Mac.
 Download the correct version for your OS.